 The polyester does a good job of reducing both chemical and corrosion resistance and doesn’t bring in any additional outdoor weather-ability, however.

-Hybrids are commonly used on items that need a nice cosmetic appearance along with practical functionality and are used in many of the same areas that you would use epoxy.
+Hybrids are commonly used on items that need a nice cosmetic appearance along with practical functionality and are used in many of the same areas where you would use epoxy.

 They are usually found on household items and indoor appliances such as shelving, power tools, furniture, interior lighting, washers, dryers, and stoves.